eurekaclinical/eurekaclinical-assets/README.md

 Each file is also provided as a minimized file, e.g., ec.idletimeout.min.js.

 ## Images
 The project includes logos at various sizes for use in Eureka!
-Clinical web clients.
+Clinical web clients, including for Eureka!
+Clinical and i2b2.

 The project provides three copies of each logo at the following standard sizes:
 * Small (sm): 48x48 pixels